-Lawsuits: Tyson managers bet on virus cases at Iowa plant
+Tyson suspends Iowa plant managers amid virus betting claim

 The lawyers represent the estates of Sedika Buljic, 58; Reberiano Garcia, 60; Jose Ayala Jr., 44; and Isidro Fernandez, age unknown.
 Buljic, Garcia and Fernandez died in April, and Ayala died May 25 after a six-week hospitalization.

-The allegation, which was first reported Wednesday by the Iowa Capital Dispatch news site, generated widespread outrage against Tyson on social media and in Waterloo.
+The allegation, which was first reported Wednesday by the Iowa Capital Dispatch news site, generated anger toward Tyson on social media and in Waterloo.

 Democratic State Rep. Ras Smith, whose district includes the plant, said Hart should be fired if the allegation is founded and that workplace safety officials should investigate.